-Debt securities, also known as bonds, are a popular investment option for those looking for a steady income stream.
+Debt securities, also known as bonds like, are drivers of bond valuations.
+These bonds are a popular investment option for those looking for a steady income stream.

 Companies, municipalities, and governments issue bonds to raise capital, and investors can purchase these bonds in the secondary market.
 However, the value of a bond can fluctuate depending on various factors.